 You will need the member numbers and/or full name of AIA member(s) who attended your course(s), as well as the course dates, and the city and state where you held the course.
-A Course Attendance template is available online in the CES Discovery Homepage for you to use as a sign-up sheet for your course.
+A Course Attendance template is available online on the Continuing Education Provider Resources page of aia.org.
 If attendance is being reported for a distance education course, the location of the course is optional.

-How to submit attendance by course, session or user
+How to submit attendance by course, session, or user

-Providers must submit Course Attendance online by using the CES Discovery Report Attendance feature.
+Providers must submit Course Attendance online, by using CES Discovery Report Attendance feature.
 Search for your course using the Course Number or Course title.
 Once you locate the course, you can create a session (or individual instance) for each course in order to submit attendance.
 For ongoing courses, a course session will need to be created each time a course is held.
 For on-demand distance education courses, only one session is required.
-For more information on creating course sessions, please refer to
+For more information on